19th Kushok Bakula Rinpoche

 He was born in the Matho branch of the Royal House of Ladakh, India.
-He was the youngest child of his father, Nangwa Thayas, the titular King of Matho, and his wife, Princess Yeshes Wangmo of the Royal House of Zangla.
+He was the youngest child of his father, Nangwa Thayas, the King of Matho, and his wife, Princess Yeshes Wangmo of the Royal House of Zangla.
 He was recognised by the Thirteenth Dalai Lama as a reincarnation of Bakula Arhat, one of the Sixteen Arhats who in legend were direct disciples of Gautama Buddha.
 He was a direct descendant of the last King of Ladakh Tsepel Tondup Namgyal.
 He was, in fact, his great-great-great grandson.